adeturner/exampleAPI/README.md

 WARNING!

-You need Firestore and Pubsub; the build directory has some scripts, they are not tested for automated build.
+You need Firestore and Endpoints for the Function to interact with.
+Pubsub is created in <https://github.com/adeturner/exampleTrigger>

+The build directory has some scripts, they are not tested for automated build.
 Please run by hand until sure.

 ## Local testing